jagprog5/choose/readme.md

 ## Compared to sed

-choose uses [PCRE2](https://www.pcre.org/current/doc/html/pcre2syntax.html), which allows for lookarounds + various other regex features, compared to sed which only allows for [basic expressions](https://www.gnu.org/software/sed/manual/html_node/Regular-Expressions.html).
-This requires a different implementation as the matched buffer must be manage to properly retain lookbehind bytes as tokens are created.
-An expression like this can't be done in sed:
+choose uses [PCRE2](https://www.pcre.org/current/doc/html/pcre2syntax.html), which allows for lookarounds + various other regex features, compared to sed which allows only [basic expressions](https://www.gnu.org/software/sed/manual/html_node/Regular-Expressions.html).
+This requires [different logic](https://www.pcre.org/current/doc/html/pcre2partial.html#SEC4) for management of the match buffer, since lookbehind bytes must be properly retained as tokens are created.
+Meaning sed can't handle expressions like this:

 ```bash
 echo "banana test test" | choose -r --sed '(?<!banana )test' --replace hello
 ```

-Additionally, sed works per line of the input. choose doesn't make this distinction.
-For example, here's a substitution which has a target that includes a newline and null character:
+Additionally, sed works per line of the input. choose doesn't assume the distinction of lines.
+To emphasize a point, here is a tricky substitution which has a target that includes a newline and null character:

 ```bash
 echo -e "this\n\0is\na\ntest" | choose -r --sed 'is\n\0is' --replace something
 ```

-sed can't make a substitution where the target contains the delimiter, since the input is split into lines based on a delimiter before substitution occurs.
+sed can't make a substitution if the target contains the delimiter (a newline character); the input is split into lines before substitution occurs, so the delimiter never makes it to the substitution logic.
 The way this is avoided is to use `sed -z`, which changes the delimiter from newline to null.
 But in this case, the target includes null too!
 So it can't process the input properly.

 # Speed